Guide to Renting a Camper in Iceland

 - Don’t forget to have fun!

 While there’s so much to see, do and love in Iceland, don’t make your camping experience more stressful than it needs to be by trying to pack a ton of stops into your itinerary.
 Go at an easy pace, so you can fully enjoy all the sights and sounds of the island.

 Why Rent your Campervan with Lava Car Rental?

 Our locally- and family-owned car and campervan rental company has been serving travellers to Iceland since 2016.
 With a fleet of more than 200 vehicles, including campervans, 4x4 cars, and economy cars, we happily serve a range of travellers, from those looking for a budget-friendly ride to those seeking an all-encompassing camping solution.

 When you specifically rent a campervan with Lava Car Rental, you’ll get everything you need to start your trip out on the right foot.
 Depending on the campervan you choose, you can expect your camper to be outfitted with mattresses and pillows, kitchenware, sleeping bags, pots and pans, a gas stove and refrigerator, cutlery, dishwashing equipment, table and chairs, a water tank, electric cooler, bed lines and more.

 Additionally, all of our campers are outfitted with Webasto heating systems, so you and your fellow travellers, be it family or friends, remain cosy and warm as you hunker down for the night, no matter the cold Icelandic temperatures.

-Plus, we include all your insurance, there’s no deposit needed (just pay upon arrival) and you get free cancellation up to 48 hours in advance of your pick-up time.
+Plus, we include all your insurance and you get free cancellation up to 48 hours in advance of your pick-up time.

-Learn more about renting a camper with Lava Car Rental and start planning your trip to Iceland, today!
+Learn more about renting a campervan with Lava Car Rental and start planning your trip to Iceland, today!